 - Your doctor will measure your cortisol levels on the morning of the test.

-- You will be given 8 mg of dexamethasone at 11 p.m.
+- You’ll be given 8 milligrams of dexamethasone at 11 p.m.

 - Your doctor will take a blood sample at 8 a.m. to measure your cortisol levels.